Existence of weak solutions for two-phase matrix-valued harmonic map flows: Introduction

-The toy model above demonstrates the minimizing movement scheme for a single-phase harmonic map flow into the sphere $ \Ss^{d-1} $, which is a relatively straightforward setting.
-In contrast, our two-phase problem \eqref{HeatSystems} is far more intricate, presenting three primary challenges and corresponding innovations.
+The toy model above illustrates the minimizing movement scheme for a one-phase harmonic map flow into the sphere $ \Ss^{n-1} $.
+Our problem \eqref{HeatSystems} is more difficult in several respects.
+We now explain the main differences and the corresponding changes in the argument.

-First, the target manifold in our problem is $ \OO_{\pm}(n) $, the set of orthogonal matrices with determinant $\pm 1$, which possesses a distinct geometric structure compared to the sphere.
-We leverage the specific properties of $\OO_{\pm}(n)$, carefully adapting the minimizing movement scheme.
-Indeed, for such a case, inspired by Lemma \ref{lemLW08}, we have to establish analogous properties, substituting the wedge arguments.
+The first difference concerns the target manifold.
+In the toy model, the target is the sphere $ \Ss^{n-1} $, whereas here it is $ \OO_{\pm}(n) $, the set of orthogonal matrices with determinant $ \pm 1 $.
+The geometry of $ \OO_{\pm}(n) $ is different from that of the sphere, so the arguments used in the toy model do not apply directly.
+In particular, the wedge-product identity used there must be replaced by an analog adapted to matrix-valued maps.
+This is one of the basic structural changes in the proof.

-Furthermore, the interface $\Ga(t)$ evolves according to the mean curvature flow, unlike the fixed domain in the toy model.
-This dynamic evolution complicates the functional minimization, as the domains $\om_{\pm}(t)$ change with each time step.
-To tackle this, we introduce a novel correction term (see for \eqref{FunctionalProblem}) in the functional to account for the moving interface’s influence, a technique not present in prior works such as \cite{AGS08} or \cite{LX16}.
-This adjustment ensures the minimization process remains consistent across evolving domains.
+The second difference is that the interface $ \Ga(t) $ moves by mean curvature flow.
+In the toy model, the domain is fixed, but here the domains $ \om_{\pm}(t) $ vary with time.
+This makes the discrete variational problem more delicate since the functional must compare configurations defined on different domains at different time steps.
+To address this point, we add a correction term to the functional (see \eqref{FunctionalProblem}).
+This term is designed to absorb the motion of the interface and make the minimizing movement scheme compatible with the evolving interface.

-Finally, unlike the toy model’s boundary-free manifold, our two-phase problem involves a complex interface with conditions like the minimal pair constraint \eqref{MinimalPair}.
-The minimizing movement scheme is well-suited to approximate these interface conditions, but the limiting process to obtain the weak solution is challenging.
-The regularity of the approximate solution $ \ol{u}_N $ is often insufficient, and relying solely on $ \wt{u}_N $ to satisfy the interface conditions is problematic.
-Our innovation lies in combining the properties of $\ol{u}_N$ and $\wt{u}_N$ to ensure that all limiting processes converge appropriately, yielding a weak solution that accurately satisfies the interface conditions.
+The third difference comes from the interface conditions.
+In contrast to the boundary-free toy model, the system \eqref{HeatSystems} involves the coupling conditions on $ \Ga(t) $, especially the minimal pair condition \eqref{MinimalPair}.
+Although the minimizing movement scheme produces approximations that are compatible with these constraints at the discrete level, passing to the limit is not straightforward.
+The regularity of the piecewise constant interpolation $ \ol{u}_N $ seems too weak for some parts of the argument.
+In contrast, piecewise linear interpolation $ \wt{u}_N $ alone does not provide sufficient information about the constraints of the interface.
+The proof, therefore, requires both families of approximations.
+Precisely, we use their complementary properties to pass to the limit and to show that the resulting weak solution satisfies the interface conditions.